neuml/txtai/docs/cloud.md

 ```

 If successful, a local API instance is now running in a "serverless" fashion.
 This configuration can be deployed to AWS using SAM.
 [See this link for more information.](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html)

+### Kubernetes with Knative

+A full example covering how to build a serverless txtai application on Kubernetes with Knative [can be found here](https://towardsdatascience.com/serverless-vector-search-with-txtai-96f6163ab972).